Join the Lab

 Rutgers, The State University of New Jersey Rutgers in central New Jersey is situated at a crossroads of American innovation, commerce, and culture and with a history entwined with that of the nation.
 Chartered in 1766, the university is the only one in the United States that is, at once, a colonial college, a land-grant institution, and a state university.
 Located within an easy drive of New York City and Philadelphia, there are nonetheless an exceptionally wide array of marine, freshwater, and terrestrial ecosystems nearby, from the continental shelf and estuaries to barrier islands, coastal plains, the piedmont, Precambrian highlands, and ridge and valley geological provinces.

 Ecology & evolution at Rutgers consists of approximately 60 faculty and 50 graduate students across many departments pursuing research and training in conservation biology, ecosystem ecology, evolutionary biology, marine biology, microbial ecology, population and community ecology, population genetics, and restoration ecology.
 Climate sciences at Rutgers consists of approximately 20 faculty and 30 graduate students pursuing research and training in meteorology, atmospheric physics, and earth sciences, primarily affiliated with the Department of Environmental Sciences and the Department of Earth and Planetary Sciences.
+Other learning opportunities include the Computational Biology Certificate (for which Ecology & Evolution PhD students are eligible to apply).

 Living in New Jersey